MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/manage/share-calendars-with-external-users.md

 ## <a name="invite-people-to-access-calendars"></a>Invitare utenti ad accedere ai calendari

-Dopo l'abilitazione della condivisione per il tenant, i proprietari dei calendari possono estendere gli inviti a utenti specifici.
-Per istruzioni, vedere [Condivisione del calendario in Outlook Web App](https://support.office.com/article/7ecef8ae-139c-40d9-bae2-a23977ee58d5.aspx).
+Once sharing is enabled for the tenant, calendar owners can extend invitations to specific users.
+See [Sharing your calendar in Outlook Web App](https://support.microsoft.com/office/7ecef8ae-139c-40d9-bae2-a23977ee58d5) for instructions.